 ii Data protection

-The UK Information Commissioner's technology priorities for 2019 include cybersecurity, artificial intelligence, big data and machine learning and online tracking technologies, all of which are highly pertinent to technologies within the financial services sector.
+The UK Information Commissioner's technology priorities for 2020 include establishing good practice in artificial intelligence and supporting digitalisation, both highly pertinent to technologies within the financial services sector.

-Big data analytics again poses difficulties for data protection law.
-Difficulties include running large numbers of algorithms against vast datasets to find correlations; the opacity of the processing; the tendency to collect 'all the data'; the repurposing of data and the use of new types of data; not to mention the hurdles of distinguishing between data controllers and data processors.
-Clearly all of these activities have implications for data protection.26
+AI and big data analytics again poses difficulties for data protection law.
+Difficulties include: (1) running large numbers of algorithms against vast datasets to find correlations; (2) the opacity of the processing; (3) the tendency to collect 'all the data'; (4) the repurposing of data and the use of new types of data; not to mention (5) the hurdles of distinguishing between data controllers and data processors and obtaining access to sufficient training data.
+Clearly, all of these activities have implications for data protection.29

-The Information Commissioner's Office is reaching out to partners as part of its Technology Strategy to better understand these technologies, and is seeking to establish a regulatory sandbox, drawing on the successful sandbox process that the FCA has developed.
-The sandbox is expected to enable organisations to develop innovative digital products and services, while engaging with the regulator, who will provide advice on mitigating risks and data protection by design.27
+The Information Commissioner's Office is reaching out to partners as part of its Technology Strategy to better understand these technologies, and has established a regulatory sandbox, drawing on the successful sandbox process that the FCA has developed.
+From a fintech perspective, one of the themes of interest in the 2020 ICO sandbox is data sharing, looking at projects where there is genuine uncertainty about what compliance looks like and aiming to show that data protection law is not a barrier to proportionate sharing of personal data.
+More generally, the ICO sandbox is expected to enable organisations to develop innovative digital products and services, while engaging with the regulator, who will provide advice on mitigating risks and data protection by design.30

 New blockchain technology also poses data protection challenges.
 There has been significant debate as to whether or not the hashed information contained on the blockchain could be considered personal information and, if it is, how the GDPR can be reconciled with the benefits of the blockchain being an immutable source of the truth without the need for trusted intermediaries.
 This question has yet to be resolved.